Illah R. Nourbakhsh

 Short Bio:

 Illah R. Nourbakhsh is Kavcic-Moura Professor of Robotics at Carnegie Mellon University, inaugural Executive Director of the Center for Shared Prosperity, and co-director of the Community Robotics, Education and Technology Empowerment Lab.
+He was the Inaugural K&L Gates Professor of Ethics and Computational Technologies.
 He obtained his PhD in Computer Science from Stanford University.
 In 2009 the National Academy of Sciences named him a Kavli Fellow.
 In 2013 he was inducted into the June Harless West Virginia Hall of Fame.
-He was previously Robotics Group Lead for NASA/Ames during the MER landings.
+He was previously Robotics Group Lead for NASA/Ames during the MER landings, and is a retired civil servant, NASA GS15/10.
 In 2019 he was named a Hastings Fellow.
 He has co-authored textbooks and popular literature, including Robot Futures.
 He is a trustee of the Claude Worthington Benedum Foundation, Winchester Thurston School and the Southwestern Pennsylvania Environmental Health Project.
-He is also a Director at Open Planet, a London-based Community Interest Corporation.
+He is a Director at Open Planet, a London-based Community Interest Corporation, and also President and a director at Friends of Open Planet, a 501(c)3 based in the United States.

 Long Bio: